-Concessionary rates are available to corporate members earning less than the minimum salary for their membership grade and members earning less than £10,000 (subs category 4).
+Concessionary rates are available to accredited members earning less than the minimum salary for their membership grade and members earning less than £10,000 (subs category 4).
 Members can claim the concessionary rate by sending proof of earnings and completing the form (www.archaeologists.net/membership).

-Corporate members can move to the ‘Retired’ category by confirming their employment status with the HMRC is declared as retired and their tax code has been altered accordingly.
+Accredited members can move to the ‘Retired’ category by confirming their employment status with the HMRC is declared as retired and their tax code has been altered accordingly.

 We will write to you to confirm that we have received your application and ask you for any additional information we think you need to supply at that point.
-Applications for accredited membership are decided by the Validation committee which meets every eight weeks.
-(See below for dates)

 We will write to you with the committees decision as soon as possible after the meeting.
-If you think you have waited too long to hear back from us please get in touch.

-For information on how to rejoin the Institute, please see section 4.2 of the Applicants’ Guide and fill out a re-joiners’ form (see below).
-You will need to submit an up to date CV and for ACIfA and MCIfA grades your bilbliography/grey literature from the last two years and your up to date CPD/PDP log.
+For information on how to rejoin the Institute, please see section 2.3 of the Applicants’ Guide and fill out a re-joiners’ form (see below).
+You will need to submit an up to date CV and for ACIfA and MCIfA grades your bibliography/grey literature from the last two years and your up to date CPD/PDP log.
 There is no fee to rejoin, but once your application has been accepted, you will be asked to pay the subscription fee.
 The re-joiner process is not open to self-validated members who originally joined before 1986, who will need to reapply as above for new members.

 Please use the table below to download the relevant forms.
-If you have difficulty opening PDF documents you may need to update your adobe reader
+If you have difficulty opening Pdf documents you may need to update your adobe reader

 The Membership regulation provide guidance on the procedures of the Validation committee and membership appeals process (section 12)